konnja/zuko/README.md

 # Zuko
-Zuko's scripts are made with is 100% LUA scripting.
+Zuko's scripts are made with 100% LUA scripting.
 Our scripts are free to download and use for everyone out there as it works with any available games.